Samplasion/IPSWTool/README.md

 node ./index.js info [-d=<ID of device>] [-f=<build ID or version number of firmware>]
 ```

-and shows you a bunch of info regarding a device.
+and shows you a bunch of info regarding a device or IPSW.